Titans rookie Treylon Burks recovering from concussion - NewsBreak

 Titans rookie Treylon Burks recovering from concussion

-Titans rookie wide receiver Treylon Burks is in concussion protocol and his status is in question for Sunday when Jacksonville visits Nissan Stadium.
+NASHVILLE, Tenn.
+(WKRN) – Titans rookie wide receiver Treylon Burks is in concussion protocol and his status is in question for Sunday when the Jacksonville Jaguars visit Nissan Stadium.

 It was a disappointing quick end for a young player who has started to make a dent for the Titans.
-Despite missing 4 games with a toe injury he leads the team with 359 yards receiving and 6 receptions over 20 yards.Copyright 2022 Nexstar Media Inc. All rights reserved.
+Despite missing four games with a toe injury, Burks leads the team with 359 yards receiving and six receptions over 20 yards.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to WKRN News 2.